 Sender Policy Framework (SPF): SPF is an email authentication protocol that enables organizations to specify the mail servers or IP addresses approved to send emails on their behalf.
 Once the recipient’s server receives the email, the DNS records are checked to identify whether the IP address is listed in the SPF record.
 If it isn’t, that email is not authenticated.

 Domain-based Message Authentication, Reporting and Conformance (DMARC): DMARC brings visibility to whether the spoofed email should be accepted or rejected by recipients based on a set of established criteria in tandem with SPF and DKIM email standards.

 Security awareness training: Security awareness training helps employees become savvy about phishing threats like spoofing.
 It also helps employees learn to practice good cyber hygiene and be aware of dangers like opening suspicious messages or providing sensitive information to the wrong person.
 Through phishing simulations, employees gain experience in spotting trouble like spoofing using real-world examples.

 Antimalware and Anti-phishing Software: Email security software that includes anti-phishing and antimalware protection offers strong protection against spoofing and other malicious phishing messages.
 AI and security automation technologies make that protection even more substantial by using machine learning to eliminate the need for uploaded threat reports, enabling the software to detect new threats and zero-day threats as well.

 Prevent email spoofing with Graphus

-API-based Graphus protects businesses from spoofing with smart AI that prevents 99.9% of sophisticated phishing attacks from reaching employees automatically.
+API-based Graphus protects businesses from spoofing with smart AI that prevents sophisticated phishing attacks from being seen employees automatically.
 Graphus is cloud-native, quick to deploy and will go to work on its own or augment your Microsoft 365 or Google Workspace native email security.
 And all of this protection comes at half the price of our competitors.
 Learn more about Graphus today.